-For our third quarter of fiscal 2020, we experienced strong demand across our Digital Media offerings consistent with the continued execution of our long-term plans with respect to this segment.
+For our second quarter of fiscal 2021, we experienced strong demand across our Digital Media offerings consistent with the continued execution of our long-term plans with respect to this segment.
 In our Digital Experience segment, we continued to experience growth in software-based subscription revenue across our portfolio of offerings.
-In addition, we continued to wind down our transaction-driven Advertising Cloud offerings during the third quarter of fiscal 2020, which, as expected, continued to negatively impact Digital Experience revenue growth during the quarter.